Some useful information if you're visiting or staying at Dove House Hospice

 Please do not bring any valuables or large amounts of money with you.
 The hospice does have the facilities for the deposit of money and small valuables during your stay, but usually small amount of money for the telephone and newspapers is enough.

-Dove House Hospice is exempt from the Smoke-Free Legislation (2007) and patients in the Inpatient Unit are allowed to smoke in the designated smoking room only or outside in the garden.
+Dove House Hospice is exempt from the Smoke-Free Legislation (2007) and patients in the Inpatient Unit are allowed to smoke in the designated smoking room only.

 We do allow alcohol to be brought into the Wilberforce Unit if it is a special occasion or you fancy enjoying a small drink with your loved ones.
 There is the provision for patients to have an alcoholic drink at any time.